circumspect/White-Rabbit/docs/source/user-guide/localization.rst

 .. _wishmerhill: https://github.com/wishmerhill
 .. _Sinesthesyc: https://github.com/Sinesthesyc

-Key:

-- ✔️: Complete
+| ✔️: Complete
-- 🚧: Incomplete (usually means mostly done, but missing a translation for some cards or bot commands)
+| 🚧: Incomplete (usually means mostly done, but missing a translation for some cards or bot commands)
-- ❌: Missing
+| ❌: Missing

 If you would like to contribute translations, fork the repository, copy ``en.json`` in the ``localization`` folder, translate the values